Vipult/amdocs-assignment/assignment/README.md

 POSTMAN status: 204 NO CONTENT
 A record should be deleted in Database.

+Error JSON response:
+If you delete same user with same id i.e. id=1 again then {
+    "timestamp": "2020-04-21T06:01:09.608+0000",
+    "message": "User Profile with id '1' does no exist", "details": "uri=/authorization/userprofiles/1"
+}
+This is applicable for any user not existing in the DB.

 NOTE: A REST endpoint http://localhost:8080/userprofilemgmt/userprofiles can be used to check the output after execution of each scenario above. i.e.
 Hit the URL: http://localhost:8080/authorization/userprofiles/1 Action : GET

-For All the REST EndPoints,Amdocs assignment collection.postman_collection.json has been created.Please import the same in POSTMAN.
+For All the REST EndPoints for Amdocs assignment,  "Amdocs assignment collection.postman_collection.json" has been created in assignment root folder.Please import the same in POSTMAN.